Members Voluntary Liquidation Process

 Step Ten – Finalisation

 When the affairs of the company are fully wound up the liquidator will call a Final Meeting of Members giving at least one months notice.
 That meeting is advertised in the Gazette.
-The liquidator will lodge with ASIC a Final Return within seven days and a Final Liquidator’s Account of Receipts and Payments within 30 days.
+The liquidator will lodge a Final Return within seven days and a Final Liquidator’s Account of Receipts and Payments within 30 days.

 Step Eleven – Deregistration